Postgraduate study skills

 If you are investigating a narrow but deep subject you may not need to question that many people; you may be interested in the opinions and experiences of experts or people with direct experience, rather than a random sample.
 If you gather responses from a small number of people you must make sure that the sample is as appropriate as possible to your research.

 Larger samples are often employed in quantitative research.
 A basic rule of thumb is that increasing the sample size increases its reliability, although after a sample size of about 1000 the gains are less pronounced.
-Of course, you will need to take into account how much time you have as well as how much money is available (a bigger sample may mean more stamps!).
+Of course, you will need to take into account how much time you have as well as how much money is available should there by any costs involved.
 You should also consider non-responses; if you expect 100 people to fill in questionnaires, only 80 may do so.
 So it is a good idea to send questionnaires to more people than you need.

 Preparing a questionnaire